appwrite-community/htf24-hackathon-submissions/submissions/rroist.md

 Currently in beta, this project will continue to evolve, with future updates and features that enhance the experience for both developers and end-users.
 We’re committed to making form management simpler, faster, and more adaptable to real-world needs.

+## Future Scope
+The future scope of this project is expansive, with a roadmap aimed at enhancing functionality and user experience.
+Planned updates include:

+- **Component Expansion**: We plan to introduce additional customizable components, like testimonial sections and other common UI elements, that can be seamlessly integrated with the form builder.
+Also plan to make a documentation section for the same for ease of use.

+- **AI-Powered Insights**: By integrating AI capabilities, users will be able to analyze and summarize form responses, helping them derive actionable insights and saving time on data analysis.

+- **Advanced Customization Options**: Further personalization features, such as custom animations, multi-step forms, and conditional logic, are in the works to increase flexibility and user engagement.

+- **Enhanced Dashboard Analytics**: The dashboard will be upgraded to include more in-depth analytics, helping users track trends and response metrics with ease.

+- **Enhanced Security**: Increase security and privacy features.
+Allow form makers to accept only one response per user.

+These upcoming features will further establish our platform as a comprehensive, flexible tool that adapts to a wide range of use cases in form management and beyond.

 ## Tech Stack
 _How have you built this project?
 Mention the technologies/methods/platforms you used to build your project_